Madeleine McCann’s sister speaks publicly for the first time since her disappearance

 Parents Gerry and Kate McCann said public support had helped them as they said Madeleine was ‘still very much missed’

-Madeleine McCann’s sister has spoken publicly for the first time since Madeleine's disappearance 16 years ago.
+Madeleine McCann’s sister has spoken publicly for the first time since her sibling’s disappearance 16 years ago.

-The informal prayer meeting, with about 70 people, took place in the family's home village of Rothley in Leicestershire on Wednesday evening.
-Parents Kate and Gerry McCann took part, although Sean, Amelie's twin, did not.
+The informal prayer meeting, attended by about 70 people, took place in the family's home village of Rothley in Leicestershire on Wednesday evening.
+Parents Kate and Gerry McCann took part, although Sean, Amelie's twin brother, did not.

 They wrote: “Today marks the 16th anniversary of Madeleine’s abduction.